-- Underage drinking is a civil offense in the state of Wisconsin, not a criminal offense, and therefore tickets issued for underage drinking are not classified as "arrests," as per Clery Act regulations. - Dating violence is a form of domestic violence in Wisconsin, therefore, dating violence incidents are included in the domestic violence statistics.
-In accordance with the Comments to the Final Regulations for the Violence Against Women Act (34 CFR Part 668, 2014), crimes committed between roommates or former roommates are not counted in "Domestic/Dating Violence" statistics.
-For Clery Act purposes, Dating/Domestic Violence "requires more than just two people living togther; rather the people cohabitating must be spouses or have an intimate relationship."
-(Comments, 34 CFR Part 668, 2014) - 2014 statistics include "Unfounded Crimes," as per federal regulations that became effective July 1, 2015.
-For example: of the 5 total reported motor vehicle thefts, 1 was unfounded.
-Previous annual statistics do not include this information, but subsequent annual statistics will, beginning with this 2014 chart.
+- Underage drinking is a civil offense in the state of Wisconsin, not a criminal offense, and therefore tickets issued for underage drinking are not classified as "arrests," as per Clery Act regulations. - In accordance with The Handbook for Campus Safety and Security Reporting (2016) and the Comments to the Final Regulations for the Violence Against Women Act (VAWA) (34 CFR Part 668, 2014), crimes committed between roommates or former roommates are not counted in "Domestic Violence" or "Dating Violence" statistics.
+In order to be counted as "Dating Violence" or "Domestic Violence," "the relationship between the perpetrator and the victim must be more than two people cohabitating together.
+The people cohabitating together must be current or former spouses or have an intimate relationship."
+(Handbook, 2016) - For the purpose of this chart, "on-campus" means UW-Eau Claire's Human Sciences and Services Building.
+There is no on-campus residential student housing or non-campus property affiliated with this program.